DavidYKay/pantry-angular/README.md

 - added a search box to demonstrate how:
   - the data-binding works on input fields
   - to use [$filter] function
-  - [ng:repeat] automatically shrinks and grows the number of phones in the view
+  - [ng:repeat] automatically shrinks and grows the number of recipes in the view
 - added an end-to-end test to:
   - show how end-to-end tests are written and used
   - to prove that the search box and the repeater are correctly wired together